Code-Institute-Submissions/a-rod85-Aarons-adventures/README.md

     ⊛Design Features

     ∙Header The header consists of a Navigation Bar that is consistent over all pages of the site.
-The Navigation Bar is also sticky so while scrolling it will follow      but stay above the content you are viewing.
+    The Navigation Bar is also sticky so while scrolling it will followbut stay above the content you are viewing.
     Following this are the links for the other pages, when the mouse hoovers over each one there is a lighter grey highlighted so its stands out visually.
     When you click on the link it highlights yellow so there's no doubting which page you have selected to see.

     ∙The Home Page, when you first visit the site you are met with a beautiful image of Zuma London showing the theme of what you about to engage in.
      Underneath that you have a short description explaining the sites purpose.

     ⊛Existing Features